GLOBAL MARKETS-Yen snaps three-day drop; U.S. stocks flat

 "Markets are increasingly focused on the notion that larger JGB purchases, at longer maturities, by the BOJ could push Japanese domestic long-term investors elsewhere," said Vassili Serebriakov, strategist at BNP Paribas in London.

-However, yields on highly rated euro zone bonds moved up from record lows as investors began to position for fresh government debt auctions.
+However, yields on highly rated euro zone bonds moved up from record lows on Tuesday as investors began to position for fresh government debt auctions.

 STOCKS RISE

-Equity markets were mostly higher as investors hoped for more accommodative monetary policy from China following benign inflation data.
+Equity markets were mostly higher earlier in the global day as investors hoped for more accommodative monetary policy from China following benign inflation data, though they began to pare gains into U.S. trading.

+MSCI's world equity index, which tracks share prices in 45 countries, was up 0.4 percent.
+Europe's FTSE Eurofirst 300 index finished down 0.1 percent with concerns about a weak first-quarter earnings season outweighing prospects for continued strong metals demand from China.

 CHINA STIMULUS